Visiting Abiding Presence

 We welcome anyone and everyone, regardless of race, gender, sexual orientation, age, or ethnic background become a member of Abiding Presence.
-New member classes are offered every other month or so.
+New member classes are offered quarterly.
 Just check with Pastor Keseley to find out when the next gathering will be.
 Joining the church means affirming your faith in God and committing to live out your faith at this point in your life in this congregation.

 Don’t worry, though!
 There is no pressure to formally join the church.
 So if you decide you want to join, great.
 If not, that’s fine, too.
-We’ll still be your church and Pastor Keseley will still be there to support you through your faith journey.
+We’ll still be your church and our pastors will still be there to support you through your faith journey.